Esri/arcgis-runtime-samples-android/web-tiledlayer/README.md

 ![Web Tiled Layer](webtiledlayer.png)

-This sample demonstrates how to display map tiles from an online resource using the WebTiledLayer.
+This sample demonstrates how to display map tiles from Stamen terrain as an online resource using the `WebTiledLayer`.

+Map tile sets are provided For Terrain: Map tiles by Stamen Design, under CC BY 3.0.
+Data by OpenStreetMap, under ODbL.

 ## Features
 * ArcGISMap